Travel trends 2019: from floating cities to glamping

 We seek for wellbeing

 Modern travellers are more and more seeking “wellness breaks.
 Every trip needs to have an added value.
 Glamping, culinary tours, solo travelling, volontourism, farm-stay and multi-gen travel are therefore increasingly popular.
 These types of travel represent about 6% (524.4 million) of all domestic and international trips.
-Wellness tourism is projected to grow by more than 9% per year through 2017, nearly 50% faster than overall global tourism.
+Wellness tourism is projected to grow by more than 9% per year, nearly 50% faster than overall global tourism.
 Walking or hiking trips enjoy particular prominence with an increase of this type of travel of 56%.
 Also bleisure trips are a hit these days: 66% spend more on leisure because of the money saved on travel, and more than half of the business travelers extend their trips by up to 3 days for leisure activities.

 Three travel items can accompany you on your most relaxing trip: